sagemath/trac_to_gh/Issue 4364.md

 # Issue 4364: major bug in singular polynomial GCD (?)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4364

 Original creator: was